talrey/CreateDeco/README.md

 == Changelog ==

 1.1.0-1.16.5 | ??????????:
- \+ added andesite and brass mesh fence!
+ \+ added mesh fencing for the seven metal types
  \* adjusted changelog to put recent on top
  \* netherite items won't burn in lava now
  \* netherite and zinc sheets should be tagged now